All of our Australian Labradoodle puppies purchased as companion pets are 3000.00.

 We have a large extended Southern Cross family.Many of our families have bought their second doodle from us.
 Upon request they will be happy to tell you about their dogs and their experiences with Southern Cross.
 Please email us if you would like a list of references and visit our scrapbook page to see some of our doodle families.

 Many people who have never been able to tolerate dogs, due to allergies, do fine with our dogs.
 There have been a few people with severe allergies who have had mild reactions after visiting.
 Because our dogs are nonshedding and they do not have dander, they can be a blessing to families with allergy sufferers.
 If you are allergic we encourage you to come for a visit.
-If you live too far away, we will send you hair and saliva samples of our dogs.
-You can tape the hair to the inside of your arm overnight to test for reactions.

 We live in a neighborhood and have an average size yard.We take our dogs for a 30 minute walk every morning and evening.
 Most of our dogs don’t need much more than that.
 Puppy training during the first year is very important.
 This training will set the stage for the rest of your dogs life and is invaluable. (see socialization) Behavior problems are often a sign of a bored dog.
 Training is the key to keeping your dog’s mind stimulated and balanced.

 Australian Labradoodles do require regular grooming.We bathe and thoroughly brush our dogs once a month.
 During the first year and a half more regular brushing will be necessary.
 Since they do not shed, broken and dead hair will become matted.
 It is important to strip this hair away with regular brushing, especially as they transition between their puppy and adult coats.
 We take our dogs to the groomer three or four times a year to have their coat’s trimmed.
 A shorter coat is easier to maintain but if you like a longer coat, and you are willing to put in the extra time it takes to keep them mat free, you can limit trimming to once or twice a year.